 Outcrop Analogues Studies

-Subsurface reservoirs are often characterised by the complex interaction among matrix characteristics (facies, layering, poro-permeability, wettability), diagenetic evolution and fractures characteristics (timing, style, sizes, distribution, orientation).
+Subsurface reservoirs are characterised by the complex interaction between matrix characteristics (facies, layering, poro-permeability, wettability), diagenetic evolution and fractures (timing, style, sizes, distribution, orientation).

 To achieve such comprehensive reservoir descriptions the geoscientist must use outcrop analogues, whose evidence has to be integrated with subsurface datasets from the specific reservoir under study.